 The Company periodically enters into forward currency exchange contracts such that the exchange gains and losses on the assets and liabilities denominated in other than the reporting units' functional currency would be offset by the changes in the market value of the forward currency exchange contracts it holds.
 The forward currency exchange contracts that the Company has to offset existing assets and liabilities denominated in other than the reporting units' functional currency have been determined not to be considered a hedge under ASC 815-10.
 The Company records the forward currency exchange contracts, if applicable, at its market value with any associated gain or loss being recorded in current earnings.
-Both realized and unrealized gains and losses related to forward currency contracts are included in current earnings and are reflected in the Condensed Consolidated Statements of Operations in the other income (expense) section on the line titled foreign currency transaction loss.
-Items denominated in other than a reporting unit functional currency include certain intercompany receivables due from the Company's Italian subsidiaries and accounts receivable and accounts payable of our Italian subsidiaries and their subsidiaries.
+Both realized and unrealized gains and losses related to forward currency contracts are included in current earnings and are reflected in the Condensed Consolidated Statements of Operations in the other income (expense) section on the line titled foreign currency transaction loss, gain (loss,).
+Items denominated in other than a reporting unit functional currency include certain intercompany receivables due from the Company's Italian subsidiaries and accounts receivable and accounts payable of our the Company's Italian subsidiaries and their subsidiaries.

-The following tables provide the effect of derivative instruments on the Condensed Consolidated Statements of Operations for the three months ended March 31, 2024 and 2023:
+The following tables provide the effect of derivative instruments on the Condensed Consolidated Statements of Operations for the three and six months ended March 31, 2024 June 30, 2024 and 2023:

-Instruments Location of gain recognized in Statements of Operations Location of gain recognized in Statements of Operations 2024 2023 Forward currency contract Foreign currency transaction gain \$ - \$ 15
+Instruments Location of gain recognized in Statements of Operations Location of gain recognized in Statements of Operations Location of gain recognized in Statements of Operations Gain (loss) Gain (loss)

+Three Months Ended Six Months Ended

+2024 2023 June 30, June 30, 2024 2023

+Forward currency contract Foreign currency transaction gain \$ - \$ 15 Foreign currency transaction gain \$ - \$ 37 \$ -

+\$ 52

-During the three months ended three months ended March 31, 2024 and 2023, there were no forward currency contracts designated as cash flow hedges.
-As such, all gains and loss related to forward currency contracts during the three months ended March 31, 2024 and 2023 were recorded in current earnings and did not impact other comprehensive income.
+During the three and six months ended three months ended March 31, 2024 June 30, 2024 and 2023, there were no forward currency contracts designated as cash flow hedges.
+As such, all gains and loss related to forward currency contracts during the three and six months ended March 31, 2024 June 30, 2024 and 2023 were recorded in current earnings and did not impact other comprehensive income.